Last Updated on June 12, 2023 by Catrina

 - garlic powder to taste

-- 3 large white onions, quartered and thinly sliced ~6 cups
+- 3 large white onions, quartered and thinly sliced ~6 cups, see notes

 - 2-3 cloves garlic, finely chopped